 We are most interested in working with postdocs who want to deepen their research expertise and work in a world-class research environment.
 Postdocs are expected to be independent, develop their own research projects, give talks, write papers and grants, train other students and most of all enjoy their time of life to take advantage of the opportunity to work in science.

-Funding for post-docs is limited.
+Funding for postdocs is limited.
 However, we would be happy to work with you to discuss research ideas to apply for fellowships and grants to support your stay in the lab.
-Most counties have multiple funding Opportunites to support 1-2 year research stays (e.g. in Germany: DAAD, Leopoldina, Alexander v.
+Most counties have multiple funding opportunities to support 1-2 year research stays (e.g. in Germany: DAAD, Leopoldina, Alexander v.
 Humboldt Foundation etc.)

 The lab is always open to scientists who wish to visit and collaborate on research projects.

 Contact us via email, social media or using our website chat/contact form:

 Most first questions can be answered pretty quickly and on an informal basis.
 Undergraduate students for example don’t have to send the “full application package”.
 Once you are ready for your application (for a PhD or postdoc position), please send the following documents:

 Interested candidates (for PhD and Postdoc) are encouraged to send us the following documents via email or the contact form: